-High-quality clean data is a prerequisite for a reliable patent landscape analysis.
+High-quality clean and standardized data is a prerequisite for a reliable patent landscape analysis.
 If the data is inaccurate, then the result of the analysis of that data is also going to be inaccurate or unreliable.
 This inaccurate analysis could lead to incorrect decision-making, costing organizations valuable resources.

 Issues with Patent Data

 Patent data is notoriously known to be “noisy,” and, for accurate patent landscape analysis, it needs standardization or cleanup.
 For instance, the Assignee name is one such field that has too much noise.
 A patent assignee is the name of the entity/organization that has filed for the respective patent application.
 Inaccuracies in this field could be costly and detrimental to the business.
 Here are some of the discrepancies in this field:

 - Misspellings: These are quite frequent in the assignee field in applications and require correction.
 For example, Patents belonging to International Business Machine are also filed under Intrnational Business Machine, International Business Machine, etc. To conduct an accurate analysis reflecting IBM’s actual portfolio, standardization of all the misspelled names is necessary since they all represent distinct companies in the databases and would result in incorrect analysis.

 - Name Variations: The assignee field in patents might contain different variations of a single company’s name.
 For example, IBM alone has around 15+ name variations in this field.
 IBM, IBM Corporation, and International Business Machine, International Business Machine Corporation are some of the variations of IBM in patents.
 For an accurate analysis, all variations of IBM need to be combined for searching.